 When that happens the Viewer will cease to be for sale, though it will still be available as a free download.

 The other method is to enter the keys manually, without re-installation.
 If you’d prefer this method and need instructions, see this KB article instead.
 (Note: While this is a KB article for the PRO bundle, it provides instructions on manually entering the key for all of our end user, PDF-related products.)

 Louise: Two of my colleagues had some queries about using PDF-XChange.
 If you could address them here that would be great:

 Will: (1) This isn’t something that can be done in the Viewer, but can be done in the pre-release of the PDF-XChange Editor.
 (2) In the Editor, the Edit Content tool automatically invokes the carat tool when a block of content is clicked on; this is also be available in the pre-release of the Editor.

 Louise: Are there any other Tracker Software tools that you’d like to tell us about?

 Will: I’m not sure whether any of our other products would be useful for the average proofreader, but we do offer a printer driver called Raster-XChange that, instead of printing to PDF as our other printers do, prints to your choice of one of 15 different Raster image formats (i.e. tiff, jpeg, png, etc.).

 Louise: Many thanks, Will.
 This is incredibly useful.
 And thanks to everyone at Tracker for offering Parlour readers a promotional discount!

-All text on this blog, The Proofreader's Parlour, and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–17 Louise Harnby.
-Please do not copy or reproduce any of the content, in whole or part, in any form, unless you ask first.
+All text on The Editing Blog and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–20 Louise Harnby.